aer0ss/aerofs/docs/how-to/build_syncdet_actor_vms/windows.md

 - Disable Widows Firewall
 - Disable UAC to avoid needless troubles (type "uac" in the start menu to find the settings)

-# Install Python 2.7

-- Download and install Python 2.7 for Windows.
-Do NOT install Python 3 which SyncDET doesn't support.

 # Install Cygwin and packages